-Out of all these wonderful options, it was to Cafe Campagne, a French restaurant tucked into Pike Place, that my boyfriend and I headed this Bastille Day, mainly because it would be easiest to get to after work.
+Out of all these wonderful options, it was to Cafe Campagne, a French restaurant tucked into Pike Place, that I headed this Bastille Day, mainly because it would be easiest to get to after work.
 I was also intrigued by their promise of live music and burlesque…

 It was a beautiful, sunny day for a celebration.